rpm-software-management/dnf/doc/command_ref.rst

 Prints lists of packages depending on the packages' relation to the system.
 A package is ``installed`` if it is present in the RPMDB, and it is ``available`` if it is not installed but is present in a repository that DNF knows about.

-The list command can also limit the displayed packages according to specific criteria, e.g. to only those that update an installed package.
+The list command also limits the displayed packages according to specific criteria, e.g. to only those that update an installed package (respecting the repository :ref:`priority<repo_priority-label>`).
 The :ref:`exclude
 <exclude-label>` option in the configuration file can influence the
 result, but if the \-\ :ref:`-disableexcludes <disableexcludes-label>` command line option is used, it ensures that all installed packages will be listed.